existancepy/bss-macro-py/README.md

 *Due to  the code, it is unlikely to work on windows/linux thanks to the retina display.*
 I can release a window-compatible one, but ~im lazy~

 **Set your display resolution to default and colour profile to colour LCD.
-Also, play in fullscreen**
+For roblox, play in fullscreen and set the graphics quality to 1**

 **Installation**